-I am pleased to present Chrisco's second modern slavery statement.
+I am pleased to present Chrisco's third modern slavery statement.

-Chrisco has set clear goals of identifying and taking steps to mitigate any instances of modern slavery or serious exploitation of workers that may be present in our operations or supply chains.
-This includes any trafficking in persons, slavery, servitude, forced marriage, forced labour, debt bondage, deceptive recruiting for labour or services, and the worst forms of child labour.
+Chrisco is committed to an ongoing due diligence process to identify and address our modern slavery risks.
+This involves working to identify any risk of trafficking in persons, slavery, servitude, forced marriage, forced labour, debt bondage, deceptive recruiting for labour or services, and the worst forms of child labour that may exist in our supply chains and operations.